 A software development kit (SDK) is a collection of frameworks (libraries, headers, and resources) that represent the API for a specific watchOS, iOS, or macOS version.
-Most of the functionality your app gets from an SDK is actually provided by the host operating system, which makes the right Base SDK and OS Deployment Target settings that are critical for app compatibility.
+Most of the functionality your app gets from an SDK is actually provided by the host operating system, which sets the correct base SDK and OS Deployment Target settings that are critical for app compatibility.
 Xcode automatically builds with the latest SDK and targets the latest OS.

 Changes to the signing processes may impede your development if you're working on an older project that has not been updated to the current signing process.

 The recommended approach for both enterprise and App Store developer accounts is to use automatic signing in Xcode to code sign apps during both development and distribution.
 See Xcode Help for documentation on automatic signing.
-If you have an older project that is not configured to use automatic signing, read Technical Q&A (QA1814) "Setting up Xcode for Automatic Provisioning" to learn the procedure enabling you to reconfigure your Xcode project.
+If you have an older project that isn't configured to use automatic signing, read Technical Q&A (QA1814) "Setting up Xcode for Automatic Provisioning" to learn how to reconfigure your Xcode project.

-Automatic signing should be considered before using other techniques, but if your projects do require manual signing, search for “manually sign” in Xcode Help to review current manual signing practices.
+Consider automatic signing before using other techniques.
+If your projects do require manual signing, search for “manually sign” in Xcode Help to review current manual signing practices.

 When you open a project, Xcode evaluates it to see whether any settings should be updated.
-This feature provides an easy way to make sure your projects conform to the latest SDKs and best practices.
+This feature makes it easy to ensure your projects conform to the latest SDKs and best practices.